- 1 What exactly is a good Domain Name?

 Try sticking to the .com extension.
 Research shows that 75% of the websites have a .com extension.
 It is still the most preferred one as it is the easiest to remember.

-Another advantage of having a .com extension is that anyone looking for your site on an address only searches engines will be automatically directed to your website.
+Another advantage of having a .com extension is that for anyone looking for your site on an address only searches engines will be automatically directed to your website.
 This will happen even if the person was looking for the same address with a different extension.

 But if you do not find a domain with a .com extension, you can go for other extensions too.
 I did the same because I could not find one.